louismrose/me10/README.md

 This website provide examples to support our paper "Comparing Model-Metamodel and Transformation-Metamodel Co-evolution, *Louis M. Rose, Anne Etien, David Mendez, Dimitrios S. Kolovos, Richard F. Paige and Fiona A.C.
 Polack*, in Proc.
 Workshop on Model Evolution 2010, co-located with MoDELS 2010, Oslo, Norway."

 The paper discusses model-metamodel co-evolution and transformation-metamodel co-evolution.
-This website gives an example of each type of co-evolution, and re-uses the example of an evolution of a Petri net metamodel from [x][cicchetti08automating].
+This website gives an example of each type of co-evolution, and re-uses the example of an evolution of a Petri net metamodel from [x][cicchetti].

 ## Metamodel Evolution